fadado/JBOL/README.md

 $ sudo cp -r schemata /usr/local/share/jbol
 ```

-**Warning**: if you do not use `/usr/local/bin` for the script some harcoded
-pathnames must be edited!

 ## Usage

 In your **JQ** scripts include or import modules with directives like